 Use planning time each day to meet with your teacher and complete your coplanning for next week's lessons that you will teach (NOT coteach) in the same course - five individual lesson plans (See university supervisor).
-Attach/staple copies of all notes and handouts (labs, activities, homework, study guides, tests, etc.) that you need for your lessons and turn these in your university supervisors mailbox folder labeled with your name.
+Attach copies of all notes and handouts (labs, activities, homework, study guides, tests, etc.) that you need for your lessons and turn these in your university supervisor via Canvas or in your supervisor's mailbox folder labeled with your name.